samuel-book/samuel_shap_paper_1/_sources/introduction/odds_prob.md

 ### Positive Shap values: worked example

-Now let us work through an example of starting with a known *probability*, converting that to *odds*, applying a Shap *log odds shift* for a particular feature, and converting back to *probability* after we have applied the influence of that feature.
+Now let us work through an example of starting with a known baseline *probability* (before we consider what we know about a particular patient feature), converting that to *odds*, applying a Shap *log odds shift* for that particular feature, and converting back to *probability* after we have applied the influence of that feature.

 Here are the effects of those shifts on our baseline probability of 0.25.